British Vogue appoints first male editor

 - Ghanaian- born former model is the first male and non- white editor

 (CNN)British Vogue has appointed Edward Enninful as its new editor.
-The Ghanaian- born and London- raised former model will be the first male and non- white editor in the magazine's 100 year history
+The Ghanaian-born and London-raised former model will be the first male and non-white editor in the magazine's 100 year history.

 In the announcement declaring Enninful's appointment, Condé Nast International chairman and chief executive Jonathan Newhouse called Enninful "an influential figure in the communities of fashion, Hollywood and music which shape the cultural zeitgeist."